prankapo/CrazyOS-Classic/README.md

 4. ARM (Raspberry Pi)
 5. RISC-V

 Much of the testing would be done on emulators like Qemu.
-For emulating IBM PC I am thinking of using _PCem_.
+For emulating IBM PC, I am using _PCem v17_.
+If you will download it from the official webpage and try to run it, you will see an error message will come up and say "No ROMs present!".
+I was able to fix this by following [a video on YouTube](https://youtu.be/dOD1wwtfrjY).
+To spare others of going through this trouble of copy-pasting stuff, I have uploaded the whole PCem deal I am using.
+Just download that folder and you would be good to go.
 Finally, I would absolutely love it if someone teaches me a thing or two.
 So feel free to test and criticize this operating system and talk about it!
 That's about it!!